 sudo apt-get purge firefox

 2. Once that is done, launch your file browser and head to the home directory.
-It’d be preferable to launch it with root permissions since some of the folders that need to be removed can’t be removed without root access.
+Launch it with root permissions since some of the folders that need to be removed can’t be removed without root access.
 This is where GKSu comes in handy.
-Simply execute the following command to launch Nautilus, the default file manager in Ubuntu, as a root app.
+Execute the following command to launch Nautilus, the default file manager in Ubuntu as a root app.

 gksu nautilus